finos/legend-integration-juju/INSTRUCTIONS/AWS EKS/README.md

 # Deploy Legend on AWS EKS using Juju

-This document will guide you through the process of setting up a FINOS Legend deployment on AWS EKS and using gitlab.com for OAuth.
+This tutorial will cover how to use Juju and Charmed Operators to deploy an instance of the [FINOS Legend](https://www.finos.org/legend) stack on Amazon EKS.

+### Audience
+This document can be used for evaluation of the Legend stack running on EKS.
+Please contact FINOS if you would like to run Legend in a production enviroment.

+### Prerequisites
 This document assumes that you already have installed the Juju CLI, AWS CLI, ``kubectl``, and ``eksctl`` as described in th prerequisites section of [this page](https://juju.is/docs/olm/amazon-elastic-kubernetes-service-(amazon-eks)#heading--prerequisites).

-## Create an AWS cluster (without a nodegroup)
+## Create and setup an AWS cluster

+### Create the cluster
 The command below will create an EKS cluster description file.
 ``` yaml
 cat << EOF > eks-cluster.yaml